-- 1. For oral examinations, no more than one student shall be tested at a time, unless determined otherwise by the Board of Examiners - Oral examinations shall not be public, unless the Board of Examiners has decided otherwise.
-In deviation from this first clause, a final presentation is given publicly except in special cases in which the Board of Examiners has decided otherwise, or if the student has filed an objection to the publicity of the final presentation. - 3.
+- 1. For oral examinations, no more than one student shall be tested at a time, unless determined otherwise by the Board of Examiners - 2.
+Oral examinations shall not be public, unless the Board of Examiners has decided otherwise.
+In deviation from this first clause, a final presentation is given publicly except in special cases in which the Board of Examiners has decided otherwise, whether or not at the request of the student. - 3.
 The oral examination is administered by at least two examiners.
 In the event of unforeseen circumstances or measures, the Board of Examiners may determine that the oral examination can be administered by a single examiner, in which case an audio and/or video recording of the oral examination will be made.